History of Palestinian statehood: 1947 UN Partition Plan

-The leaders of the Jewish Agency for Palestine accepted parts of the plan, while Arab leaders refused it.
+The leaders of the Jewish Agency for Palestine accepted the plan, while Arab leaders refused it.

 In the October 1947 Arab League conference in Aley, the Arab states rejected the option of establishing an interim Palestinian Arab government and the Lebanese prime minister Riad Al Solh in particular told Hajj Amin al-Husseini that if a Palestinian Arab government will be established, he couldn't be part of it.
 Abdul Rahman Hassan Azzam wanted the Arab League to manage the Arab struggle in Palestine.

 King Abdullah I of Jordan met with a delegation headed by Golda Meir (who later became Prime Minister of Israel in 1968) to negotiate terms for accepting the partition plan, but rejected its proposal that Jordan remain neutral.
 Indeed, the king knew that the nascent Palestinian state would soon be absorbed by its Arab neighbors, and therefore had a vested interest in being party to the imminent war.